erxes/erxes/docs/docs/plugin-tutorials/core-plugins/tags.md

 title: Tags
 ---

-### TAGS

 Tag is an easy-to-use project management tool for team members of any size.
 Tag lets you save time managing your projects, monitor the team's productivity, increase cooperation and enhance the quality of your products.
 A tag is a large group of entities that are used to categorize items and get reports.
-The tag is treated as LABEL for the card only.
+The tag is treated as LABEL for the cards.

-**Dependent plugins: Inbox, Contacts, Template**

-**Additional plugins: Cards, Form**

-### WITH TAGS, YOU CAN DO…
+### With Tags, you can do...

-S**imple as pressing a button**

-Easily organize important information with support tags such as customer, company, campaign, and integration.
+- **Simple as pressing a button** Easily organize important information with support tags such as customer, company, campaign, and integration.

-**Integrate your services into one spot**

-Activate the Tag plugin to support tags and advanced automation.
+- **Integrate your services into one spot** Activate the Tag plugin to support tags and advanced automation.

-**Keep you and your team organized for smooth flow**

-Use tags to organize your data.
+- **Keep you and your team organized for smooth flow** Use tags to organize your data.
 It's easy to see at a glance what the tags mean, what they're useful for, and who you can reach with them.

-**Keep track of what’s important**

-Allows you to segment your operations and track their behavior across all of your channels.
+- **Keep track of what’s important** Allows you to segment your operations and track their behavior across all of your channels.

-### SETTING UP LOGS PLUGIN
+-

+### Setting up Tags plugin

 The Tags plugin is available at erxes <a href="https://erxes.io/marketplace/detail/62bbf5a84d8f5eff723faf64">marketplace</a> for all users when you <a href="https://erxes.io/experience-management">get started</a> with erxes.
 It comes with the Inbox plugin for free as it’s one of the core plugins erxes provides.